philippaburgess/cesium/README.md

 Discussion:

 I feel like it has taken me a few weeks to really get comfortable with Cesium Ion and CesiumJS, but now that I have, I see unlimited potential.
 I am really interested in seeing how it works with Unity and Unreal Engine, as well as going further with Google Cloud so that I can gain the skills to launch a web app using the Photorealistic 3D Tiles from within Google.
 I feel like this project serves as just a beginning to demonstrate that I've learned how to write the code and get an application using Cesium up and running and include custom layers in it.

+Next Steps:

+Now that I have a better understanding of what can be done with JSON and KML files and how to create them, I want to add a data layer on the 'Good Neighbors' page that allows for some interactivy and additional informaion about the local community.
+I am also really eager to develop other projects using Cesium both with Cesium stories and custom code.
+I am going to do the Google Cloud Skills Boost tutorials so that I can effectively launch and build with Cesium tiles from within the Google platform.
+Then next year (2024) I am looking forward to exploring Unity and Unreal Engine and seeing how I can work with this there.
+I don't yet know much about Blackshark.ai, but also want to learn about what can be done with that Cesium partnership.
+It is obvious there are many applications and that this is a very exciting time to be part of the Cesium ecosystem.

 ___